-Hydrolyzed or specialized formulas can be beneficial if your little one needs to pile on the pounds.
+Hydrolyzed, specialized, and cow milk formulas can all be beneficial if your little one needs to pile on the pounds.

 What formula is best for colic and gas?

-But it’s worth checking with your doctor, as it may be a sign of a milk allergy.
+Again, it’s worth checking in with your doctor, as it may be a sign of a milk allergy.